Beyond the Beltway 2026 Banner

 Cybersecurity continues to top every priority list – whether state, city or county.
 With new funding sources, the ability to develop a whole-of-state approach is becoming a reality.
 But the technology landscape is changing – AI is helping and challenging the cybersecurity architectures and threat landscape.
 The buzzwords and accompanying technologies make it hard to keep up.
 This session will explore how state, city and county CISOs are navigating the future.

-Bob Branch, Chief Information Security Officer, Information Technology, City of Virginia Beach, VA
+Bob Branch, Chief Information Security Officer, Information Technology, City of Virginia Beach, Virginia

 Tony O’Neill, Chief Information Security Officer and Chief Risk Officer, Executive Office of Technology Services and Security, Commonwealth of Massachusetts

-Donlen Ruffin, Assistant Director and Chief Information Security Officer, IT Solutions, City of Fort Worth, TX
+Donlen Ruffin, Assistant Director and Chief Information Security Officer, IT Solutions, City of Fort Worth, Texas

 11:15 am Eastern